 - Get International — Travel to the International Peace Garden where you can have one foot in America and one in Canada!
 Celebrate its 85th anniversary July 14–15, 2018.
 The Garden is located near the Portal border crossing and feature a variety of northern flora.

-- Great White Buffalo — Stop at the National Buffalo Museum in Jamestown and view a rare white buffalo, Dakota Miracle, which is sacred to our native tribes.
-White Cloud, a true albino bison and mother to Dakota Miracle, is on display inside the museum.
+- Great White Buffalo — Stop at the National Buffalo Museum in Jamestown to see the live herd and a display of legendary White Cloud, a true albino bison.
 You might also want a picture with “Dakota Thunder,” the “World’s Largest Buffalo” statue at the site.

 - Rich Outdoor Opportunities — Fishing, birding and hunting adventures can be found at Devils Lake.
 This largest natural body of water in North Dakota is home to large numbers of walleye, northern pike and white bass, and is known as the “Perch Capital of the World.”
 Nearby attractions include Sullys Hill National Game Preserve, where wildlife viewing includes bison and elk.